 Scholarship Search, our free online scholarship database, is home to more than 6 million scholarships collectively worth over \$30 billion.
-For academic year ("AY") 2019-2020, more than 24,000 students reported receiving at least one scholarship via our database, covering more than \$67 million in college costs.
-Our Scholarship Search for Graduate Students includes access to approximately 1 million graduate school scholarships with an aggregate value of more than \$1 billion.
+Our Scholarship Search for Graduate Students includes access to approximately 1 million graduate school scholarships with an aggregate value of more than \$1.25 billion.

-In 2019, we unveiled a new, one-stop college-planning destination - Sallie Mae's Paying for College Resource - created with, and for, high school educators and counselors.
+We also have a one-stop college-planning destination - Sallie Mae's Paying for College Resource - created with, and for, high school educators and counselors.
 The Sallie Mae Paying for College Resource provides access to free, online college planning tools, short educational videos on financial aid, and other valuable information to help guide students and their families through the planning for college process.

-In 2020, to raise awareness about the importance of completing the FAFSA and to simplify the process, we partnered with Embark, the leading provider of admissions software for schools and universities, to provide a free online tool to help families file the FAFSA.
+To raise awareness about the importance of completing the FAFSA and to simplify the process, we partnered with Embark, the leading provider of admissions software for schools and universities, to provide a free online tool to help families file the FAFSA.
 The tool reduces the average time it takes to complete the FAFSA from 55 minutes to less than 20 minutes.